p0nce/console-colors/README.md

 - Use 16 different colors in the terminal, for foreground and background.

+- One file, can be copied in your project.

 - Color information can be given in two ways:
    - Within text with easy-to-remember tags, such as `"my <blue> text is <red>coloured</red></blue>"` Syntax errors within these tags throw, for the moment.